The right mix for health and more performance

 The thrust flow that takes place here is described as “three-dimensional flow”.
 The mixing tools transport the goods upwards in the periphery and let them flow downwards under gravity in the centre, along the mixing device shafts.
 At the same time, the mixture is dispersed radially by the mixing arms.

-Supplements Working Group in Germany (BLL AK NEM): Total market 2018
+The Food Supplements Working Group in Germany (BLL AK NEM): Total market 2018

 Market for vitamins and minerals in Germany 2019, Statista